MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

 <b> Ports & IP Addressing </b>
 <p> Together IP and port number is called the socket.
 IP adress are used to identify what computer we are sending to or from and the port represents what application or service we are sending to and from.
-How do you find port numbers on a computer.
-If you are using windows open command and type netstat -a -b -n with admin privelage.
+If you are using windows open command and type netstat -a -b -n (with admin privelage) to find port numbers.
 Common port numbers: HTTP 80, FTP (File transfer) 20 </p>

 <b> Firewall </b>
 <p> A Firewall is a system that is designed to prevent unauthorized access to enter a private network by filtering information that comes in from the internet.
-A firewall blocks unwanted traffic and permits wanted traffic.
+A Firewall blocks unwanted traffic and permits wanted traffic.
 Firewall => Router => Computer.
-A firewall works by filtering the incomming network data and determines by its rules if its allowed to enter a network.
+A Firewall works by filtering the incomming network data and determines by its rules if its allowed to enter a network.
 These rules are customizable and determined by the network administrator.
-Generally firewalls allow data to go out.  </p>
+Generally Firewalls allow data to go out.  </p>

 <b> SQL Server Management Studio(SSMS)</b>
 <p> Integrated environment for managing any SQL infrastructure, from SQL Server to Azure SQL Database </p>